 Chasing Light Photography

-I started taking photographs in 1973 when I took every photography course offered at the University of Kansas in the schools of fine art, journalism and architecture.
-Influences include Edward Westin, Minor White and Imogen Cunningham.
-Other influences include abstract and impressionistic artists, Chinese art and photographers.
-In 1977 I moved to Seattle and worked in photography labs and studios for twelve years.
+I started taking photographs in 1973 when I took every photography course offered at the University of Kansas in the schools of fine art, journalism, and architecture.
+Influences include Edward Westin, Minor White, and Imogen Cunningham.
+Other influences include abstract and impressionistic artists, Chinese art, and photographers.
+In 1977 I moved to Seattle and worked in photography labs and studios for 12 years.
 I was inspired by many Northwest photographers whose work I saw on daily basis.
-After twelve years in Seattle, I moved to the Methow Vallery in North Central Washington.
+After Seattle, I moved to the Methow Valley in North Central Washington.
 I reside outside Twisp and gain much inspiration from living in a country setting near the mountains.

-My work can be viewed at the Winthrop Gallery in Winthrop, Wa., Cathedral Peak Gallery in Mazama Wa. and at selected exhibits at the Confluence Gallery in Twisp, Wa.
+In addition to the Winthrop Gallery, my work can be viewed at selected exhibits at the Confluence Gallery in Twisp, Wa. and occasionally other venues.